 Insurance company experts inspected the equipment and suggested its continued use.
 Uncomfortable with their findings and method of testing, the company retained its own experts, who discovered failures in 90 percent of the software's functions.
 When presented with these findings the insurance company authorized the replacement of all software, along with associated hardware that was also damaged.
 This also resulted in an extended business interruption claim because of the additional time required for restoration.

-Once the preliminaries are over, you must assume the responsibility of measuring your own claim, using experts and consultants who work for you.
+Once the preliminaries are over, it is imperative that you assume the responsibility of measuring your own loss, using experts and consultants who work for you.